By train the journey from Bang Saphan Yai to Bangkok is scheduled take from 7 to 9 hours depending upon which train you take.

-Train times from Bang Saphan Yai to Bangkok Hua Lamphong train station.
+Train Times from Bang Saphan Yai to Bangkok

 Train #40 is our recommended train service on this journey.
-Train #40 is a 3 all air-conditioned carriage sprinter train, leaving just after lunch time and completing the journey in under 6 hours.
-Travelling by Train #40 from Bang Saphan Yai to Bangkok is the only train service which allows you avoid an early morning start or waiting around at the train station until late in the evening waiting for your train.
+Train #40 is an all air-conditioned 3 carriage sprinter train, leaving just after lunch time and completing the journey in under 7 hours.
+Travelling by Train #40 from Bang Saphan Yai to Bangkok is the only train service which allows you avoid an early morning start or having to wait around at the train station until late in the evening ro board a train.

 It costs 250 THB extra to buy a ticket from Bang Saphan Yai to Bangkok online through the Search Box above than it does to buy the same ticket at a train station in Thailand.